Anmolreshi/Anmolreshi/README.md

 ### Hi There 👋
-This is Anmol , an 2nd Year Engineering Student at University Institute of Engineering and Technology (UIET), Punjab University Chandigarh .
+This is Anmol , an 2nd Year Engineering Student at University Institute of Engineering and Technology (UIET), Punjab University Chandigarh.
+I love ⚡ Programming in C++ mainly as it involves problem solving ,and I Love to be Front-End developer and passionate in developing UI of website as well .

 <!--
 **Anmolreshi/Anmolreshi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.